Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Introduction

 As one can observe from~\eqref{eq:uniswap}, the state at which an order executes highly influences the trade outcome.
 Not surprisingly, miners can take advantage of their role to manipulate the content of a block and its execution ordering~\cite{park2021conceptual}.
-This is known as {\em Miner Extractable Value} (MEV).
-A well-documented, front-running attack from miners is a {\em sandwich attack}~\cite{daian2020flash, zhou2021high}.
-Here, a malicious miner purchases $x>0$ units of a token ahead of $q>0$ units purchased by a user, and then immediately sells the $x$ units.
+This is known as {\em Miner Extractable Value} (MEV), also referred to as maximum/maximal extractable value.
+A well-documented, front-running attack from miners is a {\em sandwich attack}~\cite{daian2020flash, zhou2021high}.\footnote{See \cite{daian2020flash, weintraub2022flash} for a broader discussion and empirical measurements on different kinds of MEV.} Here, a malicious miner purchases $x>0$ units of a token ahead of $q>0$ units purchased by a user, and then immediately sells the $x$ units.
 The effect is that the miner achieves risk-free profits at the cost of a higher price for the user.
-This attack has been institutionalized through the {\em front-running-as-a-service} business model provided by the Flashbots service~\cite{flashbots}, where miners auction the right to allow another party to insert orders and manipulate the order execution.
+This attack has been institutionalized through the {\em front-running-as-a-service} business model provided by Flashbots~\cite{flashbots, weintraub2022flash}, where miners auction the right to allow another party to insert orders and manipulate the order execution.

 Although front-running schemes are familiar to traditional finance, a history of regulation in the financial system is designed to protect traders from this kind of market manipulation~\cite{brunnermeier2009fundamental}.
 However, these regulations have not been enforced on decentralized exchanges where anonymous entities can become a miner and create blocks.
-Given the absence of regulatory enforcement, there is a great interest in developing algorithmic techniques to mitigate market manipulation by miners (or other users).
+Given the absence of regulatory enforcement, there is a great interest in developing algorithmic techniques to mitigate market manipulation by miners (or other entities).
 Batch auctions are one such approach~\cite{budish2015high, gnosis, mcmenamin2022fairtradex}, where transactions are batched and all clear at the same market clearing price.
 However, blockchains execute transactions sequentially rather than in batches.
-Thus batch auctions introduce latency and computational overhead.
+Thus smart-contract-based batch auctions introduce latency and computational overhead.
 Instead, we focus on the well-established (sequential) liquidity pool exchange model, where transactions execute sequentially at potentially different prices, due to their computational efficiency and low latency, and we seek to design sequencing rules that can provably mitigate opportunities for miner manipulation.